tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 Now when we work with months the code is more readable, conveying <i>the concept of the attribute being wrapped</i>.

 ###2.
 Treat it as immutable
 There are no setters in `Month` to mutate the `value`.
 And we've declared the field itself `final`.
 This covers most usage scenarios for immutability.
-Of course, creating a robust immutable object in Java is [a little more involved](http://docs.oracle.com/javase/tutorial/essential/concurrency/imstrat.html) than we are showing here.
+Of course, creating a robust immutable object in Java is [a little more involved](http://docs.oracle.com/javase/tutorial/essential/concurrency/imstrat.html) than is shown here.
 Also, if we use reflection, nothing is immutable.

-The important thing is that we <i>treat</i> it as immutable, and try to make that clear to future maintainers of the system through the design on the object:

 >Immutability of an attribute or object can be declared in some languages and environments and not in others.
 These features are helpful for communication of the design decision, but not essential.
 (Evans 2003)

+The important thing is that we <i>treat</i> it as immutable, and try to make that clear to future maintainers of the system through the design on the class.

 ###3.
 Don’t give it any identity
 Value Objects have no identity apart from the combination of their field values.
 Thus two Value Objects with the same field values can be considered as the same object from the perspective of the application.

-It is common, then, to see Value Objects use all of their fields in the `equals()` and `hashCode()` calculations.
+It is common, then, to see Value Objects use all of their fields in `equals()` and `hashCode()` calculations.
 This is in opposition to an Entity where these methods will compare on some form of ID.

 `Month` has no database or domain identity, so no ID in the calculations.
 A combination of the fields are used instead (in this case the single field `value`):